muzzajr/ReusableEnergiesAPI/README.md

 The database is created and populated with data from a CSV file (`energy_dataset_.csv`) located in the `DB` folder.
 The `DbUtilities` class handles the creation and population of the database.

-### RenewableEnergiesData Model

-The `RenewableEnergiesData` model represents the data structure for renewable energy records.
-It includes properties such as `TypeOfRenewableEnergy`, `InstalledCapacityMW`, `EnergyProductionMWh`, `InitialInvestmentUSD`, and more.

 ## Logging

 Logging is configured to use console and debug providers.
 Log messages are generated for various operations within the API to help with debugging and monitoring.